Steven Holl

-Steven Holl (born December 9, 1947) is a New York-based American architect and watercolorist.
+Steven Holl (born December 9, 1947) is a New York–based American architect and watercolorist.

 His work includes the 2022 Rubenstein Commons at the Institute for Advanced Study; the 2020 Campus expansion of the Museum of Fine Arts Houston including the Nancy and Rich Kinder Building and Glassell School of Art; the 2019 REACH expansion of the John F. Kennedy Center for the Performing Arts; the 2019 Hunters Point Library in Queens, New York; the 2007 Bloch Building addition to the Nelson-Atkins Museum of Art in Kansas City, Missouri; and the 2009 Linked Hybrid mixed-use complex in Beijing, China.

 Career

 Family and education

 Holl was born on December 9, 1947, and grew up in Bremerton and Manchester, Washington.
-Holl received a Bachelor of Arts from the University of Washington (department of architecture) in 1971.
+He is the son of Myron Holl of Washington state and Helen Mae Holl of Alabama.
+He has described his father as "full blooded Norwegian".
+Holl received a Bachelor of Arts from the University of Washington (department of architecture) in 1971, pursuing architectural studies in Rome in 1970 under Astra Zarina.

+1960s and early '70s, he landed a job at Lawrence Halprin's before heading to London's vaunted Architectural Association.
+"He was doing private projects, trying to be an architect, looking for work," recalls bookseller-publisher William Stout, who shared an apartment with Holl on Telegraph Hill.
+Holl also was the first (very part-time) employee at Stout's architectural bookshop in Jackson Square.

+In 1976, he did postgraduate work at the Architectural Association in London, where he came in contact with architects such as Rem Koolhaas, Leon Krier, Charles Jenks, Elia Zenghelis, Zaha Hadid, and Bernard Tschumi.